 - Leaving a foreign object inside of a patient (sponge, utensil, etc.)

 - Performing the wrong procedure

-If a negligent act made on the behalf of a medical professional injured a victim or caused a fatality, victims may be able to receive compensation for their inflictions or the inflictions of a loved one.
+If a negligent act made on the behalf of a medical professional injured a victim or caused a fatality, victims may be able to receive compensation for the inflictions of a loved one.
 It's a fundamental right for plaintiffs who've endured any type of harm directly caused by these mistakes to receive compensation for damages.
 Damages are losses or potential losses either economic and/or non-economic that can be recovered through sufficient evidence and testimonials.

 Economic damages: these types of damages are tangible and usually address the financial aspect of a case.
 They can be easily be proved in court by presenting documents to verify.
 Some examples of economic damages are:

 - Loss of wages